ytdl-org/youtube-dl/README.md

 If your report is shorter than two lines, it is almost certainly missing some of these, which makes it hard for us to respond to it.
 We're often too polite to close the issue outright, but the missing info makes misinterpretation likely.
 As a commiter myself, I often get frustrated by these issues, since the only possible way for me to move forward on them is to ask for clarification over and over.

-For bug reports, this means that your report should contain the *complete* output of youtube-dl when called with the -v flag.
+For bug reports, this means that your report should contain the *complete* output of youtube-dl when called with the `-v` flag.
 The error message you get for (most) bugs even says so, but you would not believe how many of our bug reports do not contain this information.

-If your server has multiple IPs or you suspect censorship, adding --call-home may be a good idea to get more diagnostics.
+If your server has multiple IPs or you suspect censorship, adding `--call-home` may be a good idea to get more diagnostics.
 If the error is `ERROR: Unable to extract ...` and you cannot reproduce it from multiple countries, add `--dump-pages` (warning: this will yield a rather large output, redirect it to the file `log.txt` by adding `>log.txt 2>&1` to your command-line) or upload the `.dump` files you get when you add `--write-pages` [somewhere](https://gist.github.com/).

 **Site support requests must contain an example URL**.
 An example URL is a URL you might want to download, like http://www.youtube.com/watch?v=BaW_jenozKc .
 There should be an obvious video present.
 Except under very special circumstances, the main page of a video service (e.g. http://www.youtube.com/ ) is *not* an example URL.

 ###  Are you using the latest version?

-Before reporting any issue, type youtube-dl -U. This should report that you're up-to-date.
+Before reporting any issue, type `youtube-dl -U`.
+This should report that you're up-to-date.
 About 20% of the reports we receive are already fixed, but people are using outdated versions.
 This goes for feature requests as well.

 ###  Is the issue already documented?